About the BS in Electrical Engineering Degree

 Why Study Electrical Engineering at Cedarville?

-Our graduates are qualified for careers in fields ranging from power distribution to battery-powered devices and can be found working in industry, education, and government.
-But more than just preparing you for a career, Cedarville’s distinctly Christian engineering program will prepare you to use your vocation as a ministry for Jesus Christ.
+You will graduate qualified for a career in fields ranging from power distribution to battery-powered devices.
+Cedarville's electrical engineering degree will prepare you for roles in industry, education, or government.
+But more than just career preparation, Cedarville’s distinctly Christian engineering program will challenge you to use your vocation as a ministry for Christ, making a meaningful Gospel impact through your work.

 Request Info VisitWhat Sets Cedarville Apart?